darklore/flux2/tests/azure/README.md

-[x] source-controller can clone Azure DevOps repositories (https+ssh) [x] image-reflector-controller can list tags from Azure Container Registry image repositories [ ] kustomize-controller can decrypt secrets using SOPS and Azure Key Vault [ ] image-automation-controller can create branches and push to Azure DevOps repositories (https+ssh) [x] notification-controller can send commit status to Azure DevOps [ ] notification-controller can forward events to Azure Event Hub [ ] Network policies do not work with Azure CNI. (flux install --components-extra=image-reflector-controller,image-automation-controller --network-policy=false)
-[ ] source-controller can pull charts from Azure Container Registry Helm repositories
+[x] source-controller can clone Azure DevOps repositories (https+ssh) [x] image-reflector-controller can list tags from Azure Container Registry image repositories [ ] kustomize-controller can decrypt secrets using SOPS and Azure Key Vault [x] image-automation-controller can create branches and push to Azure DevOps repositories (https+ssh) [x] notification-controller can send commit status to Azure DevOps [x] notification-controller can forward events to Azure Event Hub [x] source-controller can pull charts from Azure Container Registry Helm repositories

 ## Development